 When a claim occurs, immediate assistance is crucial.
 InterWest Claim Specialists act with empathy and urgency, while providing the technical direction necessary for a fair and timely resolution.

 A club member “slips, trips and falls” on wet tiles in the locker room, fracturing a wrist, and expects reimbursement for the medical treatment as well as additional compensation for stress and hardship.
-The club manager notifies their carrier whose adjustor contacts the injured party to take a statement and begins the process of working toward a compromise to close the claim.
-Several attempts are made by the manager to reach the adjuster to express concern that there was no witness to the incident and the claimant has a history of filing this type of claim.
-Additionally, to let them know that all potential areas for wet tiles were treated with proper anti-slip materials.
-These pertinent details are seemingly ignored and the club is at the mercy of the insurance carrier, while the claim and its associated costs follow the club for approximately 5 years through the underwriting process with other carriers and ultimately impacting the premiums.
+The club manager notifies their carrier whose adjuster contacts the injured party to take a statement and begin the process of working toward a compromise to close the claim.
+Several attempts are made by the manager to reach the adjuster with concerns that there were no witnesses to the incident and the claimant has a history of filing this type of claim.
+Additionally, the manager wants to confirm that all potential areas for wet tiles were treated with proper anti-slip materials.
+These pertinent details are seemingly ignored and the club is at the mercy of the insurance carrier, resulting in the claim and its associated costs following the club for approximately 5 years through the underwriting process and ultimately negatively impacting the premiums.

-A club member “slips, trips and falls” on wet tiles in the locker room, fracturing a wrist, and expects reimbursement for the medical treatment as well as additional compensation for stress and hardship.
-The club manager notifies their FitnessPak Claims Specialist and provide details of the incident.
-Immediate assistance with reporting requirements and regulatory mandates is provided and the two work together to develop an action plan.
-The FitnessPak Claims Specialist reports the claim to the adjustor with whom they have a professional relationship and discusses the specifics of the incident, including witnesses and the treatment of the wet tile areas with proper anti-slip materials.
-Serving as an advocate on behalf of the FitnessPak client, our Specialist works between the club and the insurance carrier to keep the lines of communication open to ensure a fair and timely and outcome for all concerned.
+A club member “slips, trips and falls” on wet tiles in the locker room, fracturing a wrist, and expects reimbursement for the medical treatment as well as additional compensation for lost wages, stress and hardship.
+The club manager notifies their FitnessPak Claims Specialist and provides details of the incident.
+Immediate assistance with reporting requirements and regulatory mandates is provided and they work together to develop an action plan.
+The FitnessPak Claims Specialist reports the claim to the adjuster with whom they have a professional relationship.
+They discuss the specifics of the incident, including witnesses and the treatment of the wet tile areas with proper anti-slip materials.
+Serving as an advocate on behalf of the FitnessPak client, our Specialist works between the club and the insurance carrier to keep the lines of communication open to ensure a fair and timely resolution for all concerned.

 Best Practices for when a claim occurs: